shaka-project/shaka-streamer/docs/source/configuration_fields.rst

 ----------------

 The pipeline config describes the encoding pipeline.
-The only required parameter is the streaming mode (live or VOD).
+The only required parameters are the streaming mode (live or VOD) and the resolutions.
 Everything else has default values, but you may want to customize the codecs, resolutions, availability window, and/or encryption settings.

 ..
   Sphinx wants to sort these, but we should put the top-level config structure